-[Note: This is an excerpt from my 2009 global health research project and presentation.
-Here’s the entire article w/footnotes.
-Keep in mind that statistics and research were the latest at the time of this project, around 2000-2004 or so.
-Since that time, conditions and the prevalence of multidrug-resistant tuberculosis have improved.]
+[Note: This is an excerpt from my global health class research project and presentation.
+Keep in mind that the latest available statistics and research are from the early to mid 2000s; information was still hard to glean in Uzbekistan – now independent but once a former Soviet republic.
+Since then, conditions and the prevalence of multidrug-resistant tuberculosis have improved.]

 Tuberculosis in Politically Vulnerable Places

 Tuberculosis is one of the world’s top infectious diseases, second only to AIDS.
 The numbers are staggering: One-third of the world – two billion – is infected and nearly nine million become infected each year; each year more than 1.6 million die.